gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol/readme.md

   2 x mod_tap emulation with extra double tap,
 ***********************************************
  52(50) keys pysical keys 47

+train use numpad blind (onhand  left) train use L2 navigation

 info backtick \` is only available as Shift(tick) on L2  or ahk ,y